 Japan Ministry of Defense

-On March 25, 2021, commencing at 21:45 for approximately 30 minutes Minister KISHI held a teleconference with Secretary of State for Defence of the United Kingdom of Great Britain and Northern Ireland, the Rt Hon Ben Wallace.
+On January 14, 2021, Minister KISHI held a teleconference with Secretary of State for Defence of the United Kingdom of Great Britain and Northern Ireland, the Rt Hon Ben Wallace for approximately 55 minutes.